isaaclee12/Cyclic-MERN-Starter-Kit/README.md

 - If you find any bugs, or have a small feature you'd like to see, please make an Issue.

 # Roadmap:
-- Change imports in backend/server to match syntax in front end (import statements).
 - Implement Update functionality for the "Example" Object.
-- Add more thorough documentation in the code.
-- Add diagrams in the README for how this app works.
+- Add better documentation for how this app works.

 # Tech Used:
 - React